Tavish-Bhardwaj/100ProblemsinJAVA/README.md

 # 100ProblemsinJAVA
 This Github Repository is about solving 100 problems in Java.
 All the Problems are listed as below in the problems section.
-Read them carefully and get them solve.
+Read them carefully and get them solved.

 #Points for contributors:
 If you want to contribute to this particular repository and make your github profile active, then fork this repo into your local  account and make the changes by making a new folder with your name.
 That folder should contain all the Problem statement solutions with the Problem statement name as the class name of that Java file.